-And since the state of Hawaii passed a bill in May 2018 banning the sale of sunscreens containing chemicals harmful to coral reefs (it goes into effect January 1, 2021), I’ve gotten so many questions about which sunscreens are banned, what the best reef safe sunscreen are, and what this means for visitors.
+In May 2018, the state of Hawaii passed a bill banning the sale of sunscreens containing chemicals harmful to coral reefs (it officially went into effect January 1, 2021) which means that as of now, you aren’t able to buy sunscreens containing oxybenzone or octinoxate in Hawaii.

 The bill bans two ingredients/chemicals, oxybenzone and octinoxate, which help filter UV rays, but have also been found to cause bleaching, deformities, DNA damage, and death in coral when deposited in bodies of water.

-One study has estimated that as much as 412 pounds of sunscreen is deposited daily at Hanauma Bay on Oahu which is one of the most popular snorkeling spots in Hawaii.
+One study has estimated that as much as 412 pounds of sunscreen is deposited daily at Hanauma Bay on Oahu (one of the most popular snorkeling spots in Hawaii).Yikes!

-Obviously, there are supporters and critics of the bill/bad.
-Some critics say the limited options for sunscreen now available will result in less sunscreen being used while others say that the list of ingredients banned isn’t extensive enough.
+Obviously, there are supporters and critics of the ban.
+Some critics say the limited options for sunscreen now available will result in less sunscreen being used (bad for skin!) while others say that the list of ingredients banned isn’t extensive enough (bad for the ocean!).

 What does reef safe mean?

-I’ve tested out quite a few reef safe sunscreens in the past few months, and here are my thoughts…
+I’ve tested out quite a few reef safe and reef friendly sunscreens in the last few years, and here are my favorites…

-They have started making a mineral line, which is completely reef safe (it basically only contains zinc oxide) but like all mineral sunscreens it has a bright white tint which even when rubbed in tends to make skin appear a little ghostly.
+Reef Safe Version: SunBum’s mineral line is completely reef safe (it basically only contains zinc oxide) but like all mineral sunscreens it has a bright white tint which even when rubbed in tends to make skin appear a little ghostly.
 I’m not a fan of that however I do like to keep a small bottle of it in my beach bag to double up on areas that burn easily (shoulder tops) or patches that have already had a little too much sun.